On Different Notions of Redundancy in Conditional-Independence-Based Discovery of Graphical Models: THE MMD ALGORITHM

-The fraction of Graphoid-redundant tests ranges between 0 and 0.44, with 0.1 on average.
-Under faithfulness and in the limit of infinite data, we should not be able to apply axiom 5, i.e., we are only able to derive Graphoid-redundant statements with axiom 5 when there are at least two tests with insufficient power.
-Thus, we also tried the same experiment with a sample size of 100 to increase the fraction of Graphoid-redundant tests.
-Indeed, we can find more Graphoid-redundant tests like this, namely a fraction of 0.29 on average.
-But we still get qualitatively the same result with $p$-value of $p=2.91\cdot 10^{-8}$.
+The fraction of GA-redundant tests ranges between 0 and 41.9\%, with 15.5\% on average.
+Under faithfulness and in the limit of infinite data, we should not be able to apply axiom 5, i.e., we are only able to derive GA-redundant statements with axiom 5 when there are at least two tests with insufficient power.
+Thus, we also tried the same experiment with a sample size of 100 to increase the fraction of GA-redundant tests.
+Indeed, we can find more GA-redundant tests like this, namely a fraction of 29.1\% on average.
+But we still get qualitatively the same result with $p$-value of $p=4.18\cdot 10^{-7}$.